DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Related Works

-\textbf{Task Diversity}\quad The diversity among tasks used in the meta-training stage is imperative for the model's fast adaptation ability, and has been considered previously \cite{amir18,alessandro19,ramnath22,brando22,amy24}.
-One obstacle to investigating task diversity lies in the difficulty of quantifying it, which has been approached through metrics or proxies for quantifying the diversity between different tasks \cite{alessandro19, ramnath22, amy24}.
-However, definitions of task diversity have either relied on a shared input embedding space \cite{alessandro19, ramnath22}, or been defined through projection mappings from the input to output spaces \cite{amy24}.

-Recently, \cite{brando23} conducted thorough experiments suggesting that existing meta-learning methods show very slight improvements over the pre-training and fine-tuning approach on tasks with higher \emph{Task2Vec} diversity coefficients \cite{alessandro19,brando22}.
-Nonetheless, to the best of our knowledge, the intuition behind the link between task diversity and the performance of few-shot learning has yet to be discussed.
+\textbf{Task Diversity}\quad The main obstacle to investigating the task diversity is the difficulty of quantifying it.
+Existing research measures task diversity either via establishing a shared embedding space \citep{alessandro19, ramnath22}, or through projection mappings from the input to output spaces \citep{amy24}.
+Recently, \citet{brando23} conducted thorough experiments suggesting that existing meta-learning methods can show very slight improvements over the pre-training and fine-tuning approach on tasks with higher \emph{Task2Vec} diversity coefficients \citep{brando22}.
+Nonetheless, the intuition behind the link between task diversity and the performance of few-shot learning has yet to be discussed.
 Similarly, no meta-learning approach has explicitly exploited the idea of diversifying meta-training tasks for boosting the fast adaptation ability of a model.

-\textbf{Disentangled Representation Learning}\quad Disentangled representation learning has been mainly investigated in the context of generative modeling \cite{irina17,factorvae,gautam22,tao23,kyle24,lsd,diti,fdae}, with the objective of learning representations that capture independent factors of variation within the input distribution.
+\textbf{Disentangled Representation Learning}\quad Disentangled representation learning has been mainly investigated in the context of generative modeling \citep{irina17,factorvae,gautam22,tao23,kyle24,lsd,diti,fdae}, with the objective of learning representations that capture independent factors of variation within the input distribution.
 For complex images, factors of variations include the main object identity, as well as object orientation, background, ambient lighting, view angle, and so on.
-We leverage disentangled representations when creating tasks for self-supervised meta-learning.